K20055612/SEG-small-project/README.md

 ## Team members
 The members of the team are:
 - Jose Carneiro De Sousa
 - Zirui Ding
 - Nicolae-Marian Gartu
 - An (Ann) Hsu
 - Jacqueline Ilie

 ## Project structure
-The project is called `system`.
+The project is called `chess-island`.
 It currently consists of a single app `clubs`.

 ## Deployed version of the application
 The deployed version of the application can be found at [URL](URL).